-The Times Higher Education World University Rankings 2015-2016 list the best global universities and are the only international university performance tables to judge world class universities across all of their core missions - teaching, research, knowledge transfer and international outlook.
+The Times Higher Education World University Rankings 2016-2017 list the 980 top universities in the world, making it our biggest international league table to date.
+It is the only global university performance table to judge world class universities across all of their core missions – teaching, research, knowledge transfer and international outlook.

-The top universities rankings employ 13 carefully calibrated performance indicators to provide the most comprehensive and balanced comparisons available, which are trusted by students, academics, university leaders, industry and governments.
-This year's ranking includes 800 universities from 70 different countries, compared with the 400 universities from 41 countries in last year's table.
-View the World University Rankings methodology here.
+The top universities rankings use 13 carefully calibrated performance indicators to provide the most comprehensive and balanced comparisons available, which are trusted by students, academics, university leaders, industry and governments.
+The calculation of the rankings for 2016-2017 has been subject to independent audit by professional services firm PricewaterhouseCoopers (PwC).

 |rank order||Rank||Name||Node ID|